MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsAllowedDomain.md

 AlwaysVerifiable.
 All messages purportedly sent from this domain will be accepted.
-If a verification header is not found in the message it will be added by Skype for Business Server 2015.
+If a verification header is not found in the message it will be added by Skype for Business Server.

 AlwaysUnverifiable.
 All messages purportedly sent from a domain are considered unverified.